ABC (band): Skyscraping and comeback: 1997–2007

-After a six-year hiatus, ABC released the album Skyscraping, an homage to several of his musical heroes, including David Bowie, Roxy Music and the Sex Pistols.
+After a six-year hiatus, ABC reformed as Fry solo, and released their seventh studio album Skyscraping in March 1997, a homage to several of Fry's musical heroes, including David Bowie, Roxy Music and the Sex Pistols.
 With Glenn Gregory of Heaven 17 and Keith Lowndes contributing to the sessions and songwriting, the album was commercially unsuccessful though a single, "Stranger Things", reached No. 57 in the UK.
 Two other singles, "Rolling Sevens" and "Skyscraping", did not chart.

 In 1999, ABC released their first live album, The Lexicon of Live.
 The album covered most of their major hits.
 Although Fry was the only member left, he had a backing band and adorned the album cover in his famed gold lamé suit.

-Look of Love – The Very Best of ABC was released in 2001.
+Look of Love: The Very Best of ABC was released in November 2001.
 Although essentially a reissue of the 1990 greatest hits compilation Absolutely, the album featured two new songs by Fry, "Peace and Tranquility" and "Blame".
 A companion DVD, along with a bonus disc of remixes, was also released.

 In 2004, the VH1 show Bands Reunited attempted to get the band's classic line-up of Fry, White, Singleton and Palmer together for a reunion concert.
 Fry and Palmer appeared and played together (with help from Nick Beggs of Kajagoogoo) for the first time in over 20 years.
 Singleton and White opted not to participate.

 Traffic: 2007–2015

-Following a tour of the United States in May and June 2006, Fry and Palmer, together with session keyboardist Chuck Kentis, put together a new ABC album, Traffic.
-It was released on 28 April 2008.
-Gary Langan, who worked on The Lexicon of Love and Beauty Stab, mixed and produced the album.
+Following a tour of the United States in May and June 2006, Fry and Palmer, together with session keyboardist Chuck Kentis, put together a new ABC studio album, Traffic, released in April 2008.
+Gary Langan, who had worked on The Lexicon of Love and Beauty Stab, mixed and produced the album.
 The first single, "The Very First Time", debuted on BBC Radio 2 in January, was added to the station's "A" playlist for the week beginning 29 March and was released as a music download track on 1 April.

 On 1 September 2007, ABC performed a set with other 1980s acts at Retrofest at Culzean Castle in Ayrshire, Scotland.
 This appearance included a rendition of "Addicted to Love", with Tony Hadley of Spandau Ballet and Peter Cox of Go West.

-In mid 2008, ABC toured the US as part of the 2008 Regeneration Tour, which also featured the Human League, Belinda Carlisle, A Flock of Seagulls and Naked Eyes.
+In mid 2008, ABC toured the US as part of the 2008 Regeneration Tour, which also featured the Human League, Belinda Carlisle of the Go-Go's, A Flock of Seagulls and Naked Eyes.

-In April 2009, ABC performed The Lexicon of Love album live at the Royal Albert Hall, accompanied by the BBC Concert Orchestra.
-Anne Dudley of Art of Noise, who arranged and played keyboards on the original record, conducted the performance.
+In April 2009, ABC performed The Lexicon of Love studio album live at the Royal Albert Hall, accompanied by the BBC Concert Orchestra.
+Anne Dudley of Art of Noise, who arranged and played keyboards on the original album, conducted the performance.
 A music review in the 13 April 2009 edition of The Independent newspaper, described the performance as a "glorious night that has placed one of the Eighties' most perfectly constructed albums back near the top of the pop pantheon".